gimp-ci/vagrant-gimp/README.md

 # GIMP Development Environment

-This is a vagrant development environment for working on GIMP.
-This environment is intended to have all required dependencies available with a few simple commands.
+Welcome!
+This development environment is meant to get you up and running fast.
+This environment is intended for development of the GNU Image Manipulation Program or GIMP for short.

 # Provision development environment